HOF-Based Aadhaar Address Correction: Step-by-Step Guide

 Sometimes, things don’t go as planned.
 Knowing common issues and how to address them can save you a lot of frustration.

-• Understanding Request Expiry: If your Head of Family doesn’t approve the request within the 30-day window, it will expire.
-The solution is simply to re-initiate the entire application process from your end.
+• Understanding Request Expiry: If your Head of Family does not approve the request within the 30-day window, it will expire.
+The solution is to simply re-initiate the entire application process from your end.

 • What if Document Rejected?
-Applications can be rejected if the uploaded documents are unclear, don’t match the required type, or have discrepancies in names.
+Applications may be rejected if the uploaded documents are unclear, do not match the required type, or contain discrepancies in names.
 If this happens, the rejection reason will usually be provided.
 You’ll need to re-apply, ensuring you rectify the identified issue, such as uploading a clearer scan or using a different, valid relationship proof.
 You should always re-check the UIDAI’s list of acceptable documents for relationship proof before re-applying.

 After Your Address Is Updated